-When you do wear color, it’s BOLD, and it tends to come in small doses as a pop of color like a bold lip, colorful bag or shoe, or maybe a cardigan or sweater paired with an otherwise neutral outfit.
-Photo credit one, two, three.
+When you do wear color, it’s BOLD and high contrast, and it tends to come in small doses as a pop of color like a bold lip, colorful bag or shoe, or maybe a cardigan or sweater paired with an otherwise neutral outfit.

-Your tops are tailored, structured, skim your body, but aren’t so tight you can see the outline of what you had for lunch.
+Most of your tops are tailored, structured, skim your body, but aren’t so tight you can see the outline of what you had for lunch.
 If it’s a tee it is a fairly substantial fabric that holds its shape.
-Nothing floppy, drapey, flimsy, or in any way sloppy looking, especially a collar.
+Nothing floppy, drapey, flimsy, or in any way sloppy looking, especially the collar.

 Your favorite pattern is solids, but if you do choose an actual pattern, your top choices will be stripes, windowpane, or a large plaid with only two colors in it.
 If you are feeling really wild, you might go for a large houndstooth.
-You probably prefer small doses of pattern, and may go longer periods of time wearing solids before you reach for another pattern.
-Photo credit one, two, three.
+You probably prefer small doses of pattern, aren’t likely to mix patterns, and may go longer periods of time wearing solids before you reach for another pattern.

-You love dressy clothes and formal looks, but your casual look is always perceived as dressier because of your color palette, quality, structure and tailored fit of your clothes.
+Dressy clothes and formal looks are your favorite, but your casual look is always perceived as dressier because of your color palette, quality, structure and the tailored fit of your clothes.

 You may not like layers because they feel fussy, excessive, and restrictive.
 Did your mom have to fight you to wear a coat as a kid?
 Do you shiver instead of adding a jacket?
 Does the idea of layering a sweater over another shirt feel smothering?